petepm/Singleton/lyrics.md

 ## Intro outro

 I simply shouldn't care
-Be a part of the weird without self
+Be a part of the weird
+Undeclare any air of self
 Awareness and don't spare this pulled pork parade Tugging all the way
-If this be your last time in love
+It must be your last time in love
 Then get married